gmatharu/NeuroMatch-2022/content/pre_course/Neuro_Video_Series/Intro/index.md

 - Sub cortical regions: older regions by evolution
 ### Neurons
 - Functional understanding on higher level is not enough
-- In order to undertsand how the hardware interplay might lead to thoughts(mind) we need to understand the smallest unit of brain: **Neurons**
+- In order to understand how the hardware interplay might lead to thoughts(mind) we need to understand the smallest unit of brain: **Neurons**
 - Structurally Neurons like most cells have a Nucleus and Other cell bodies.
 Most important parts of a Neuron are the **Axon**: *Send ourputs to other other Neurons* and the **Dendrites**: *receive inputs from other Neurons*.
 ![Neuron Structure](images/Soma.png)
 |:--:|